State super vias et videte et interrogate de semitis antiquis quae sit via bona et ambulate in ea et invenietis refrigerium animabus vestris

 11 Jun 2015

-The Sins of Crowds
+The Errors Of Crowds

 Ad negligentiam vitae, non nos negligentium turba persuadeat, nec ad damnum propriae salutis, alienis ducamur erroribus.
 Quid nobis in illo Dei judicio proderit multitudo; ubi singuli judicabuntur, ubi sola examinatio merilorum, actus quemque, non populus absolvent?
 Cessent, cessent solatia malesuada discriminis.
 Nimirum praestat vitam propagasse cum paucioribus quam perdidisse cum pluribus.
 Atque adeo, non nos ad incuriam peccatorum, sola peccantium numerositas pertrahat, neque hoc, quod sibi alii parum consulunt, quaedam nobis efficiatur auctoritas.
 Obsecro te, delictum alienum semper ut opprobrium respice, numquam ut exemplum.